Kanva dynasty: Rulers

 The first ruler of the Kanva dynasty was Vasudeva after whose Gotra the dynasty was named.
 He was succeeded by his son Bhumimitra.
 Coins bearing the legend Bhumimitra have been discovered from Panchala realm.
 Copper coins with the legend "Kanvasya" have also been found from Vidisha, as well as Kaushambi in the Vatsa realm.
 Bhumimitra ruled for fourteen years and was later succeeded by his son Narayana.
 Narayana ruled for twelve years.
 He was succeeded by his son Susharman who was the last king of the Kanva dynasty.

 Succession

-According to the Puranas, the last king of the Kanva dynasty was killed by Balipuccha, who founded the Andhra dynasty.

-Aftermath

-The defeat of the Kanva dynasty by the Satavahana dynasty was a localised event in Central India.
-However, numismatic and epigraphic evidence suggests that Magadha itself came under the hegemony of the Mitra dynasty of Kaushambi from the 1st century BCE until the 2nd century CE.
+After the defeat at the hands of Satavahanas and the fall of the Kanva dynasty, the Magadha empire came to an end.
+The defeat of the Kanva dynasty by the Satavahana dynasty was a localised event in Central India and numismatic and epigraphic evidence suggests that Magadha later came under the hegemony of the Mitra dynasty of Kaushambi from the 1st century BCE until the 2nd century CE.

+The Puranas suggest that the last king of the Kanva dynasty was killed by Balipuccha, who founded the Andhra dynasty, but there is a lack of numismatical and archaeological evidence to support this.